uviclibraries/nvivo/index.md

 ## Get NVivo

 UVic graduate students, faculty, and staff are now required to obtain their own NVivo license.
-[Purchase license here.](https://www.uvic.ca/systems/services/pages/analytics-and-bi.php#ipn-nvivo) Note that license requests require approval, which may take up to a week to process.
+[You can purchase a license here.](https://www.uvic.ca/systems/services/pages/analytics-and-bi.php#ipn-nvivo) Note that license requests require approval, which may take up to a week to process.

+Alternatively, you can [download a trial version of the software.](https://lumivero.com/resources/free-trial/nvivo/) The trial is free for fourteen days.

+<i>(Note: If you are a staff member at UVic and are wanting to install software on a work computer, you may require system admin permission to do so.)</i>

 ## Learning objectives